swarch-2f-rootly/2f/Prototype_4/README.md

 5. **Response**: When a pod fails, the Kubernetes Service automatically routes traffic away from the failed pod to healthy replicas.
 The ReplicaSet detects the pod failure and automatically creates a new pod instance to replace it.
 The application continues serving requests without interruption, maintaining service continuity.
 Kubernetes health checks (liveness and readiness probes) ensure only healthy pods receive traffic.

-6. **Response Measure**: Primary metrics include availability during failure (target > 99%), recovery time from pod failure to new pod ready (target < 60 seconds), request success rate during failure (target > 99%), and replica count maintenance.
+6. **Response Measure**: Primary metrics include availability during failure, recovery time from pod failure to new pod ready, request success rate during failure, and replica count maintenance.
 Measured results show 100% availability, recovery times of 12-35 seconds, and 100% request success rate.

 **Baseline (Docker - Prototype 3):**